cda-tum/mqt-core/paper/paper.md

 are available for all major platforms and Python versions, making it easy to install and use MQT Core in various environments without the need for manual compilation.

+# Related Work

+MQT Core builds on a rich history of research in quantum computing, design automation, and data structures.
+The design of its IR is heavily inspired by IBM's Qiskit [@qiskit2024], with which it has stayed compatible since `qiskit-terra` version 0.16.1 (released at the end of 2020).
+MQT Core remains one of the few libraries providing drop-in replacements for large parts of Qiskit's core data structures in C++.
+Alternative IRs, that come as part of larger quantum computing frameworks, include Quantinuum's C++-based t$|$ket$\rangle$ [@sivarajah_tket_2021], LBNL's Python-based `bqskit` [@younis_berkeley_2021], Xanadu's MLIR-based `catalyst` [@Ittah2024], and NVIDIA's MLIR-based `CUDA-Q` [@cuda_q].

+The origin of the decision diagram package in MQT Core dates back to the seminal work on Quantum Multiple-Valued Decision Diagrams (QMDDs) [@niemann_qmdds_2016].
+It provides a state-of-the-art implementation of QMDDs that natively integrates with the MQT Core IR.
+Alternative types of quantum decision diagrams and related software packages include TDD's [@hong_tensor_2022], Bit-Slicing Decision Diagrams [@tsaiBitSlicingHilbertSpace2021], and LIMDDs [@vinkhuijzen_limdd_2023].
+In comparison to MQT Core, most of these libraries have remained academic prototypes and have not seen widespread adoption in the quantum computing community.

+The ZX-diagram package in MQT Core is inspired by the `PyZX` library [@kissingerPyZXLargeScale2020] and the t$|$ket$\rangle$ [@sivarajah_tket_2021] compiler.
+It provides an efficient C++ implementation of core ZX-calculus concepts and is tightly integrated with the MQT Core IR.
+Compared to other implementations, the ZX package in MQT Core is fine-tuned for verification use cases and provides dedicated support for handling qubit permutations as well as numerical inaccuracies that arise in practice.

 # Acknowledgements

 The Munich Quantum Toolkit has been supported by the European Research Council (ERC) under the